bioimagesuiteweb/examples/README.md

 * [Step 9](./step09) -- packaging web applications for deployment to a web server.
 * [Step 10](./step10) -- extra code for packaging electron-based desktop applications. distribution.
+* [Complete](./complete) -- the full example with desktop and electron and pwa versions.
+This is the boiler-plate template  for BENG 406b projects.

 ---
 ### Examples from the BioImage Suite Web Repository